nrwl/nx/docs/shared/guides/why-monorepos.md

-# Why Nx?

-Nx is the preeminent toolkit for Monorepo development, which helps you to build software smarter and faster.
-With Nx you can build full-stack applications with your preferred framework, integrate with modern tools you’re probably already using, and reinforce best practices for your entire development team or enterprise.
-Use Nx to build software at scale, the better way.

-- Out of the box integration with Cypress, Jest, Typescript, Prettier + more
-- Has a growing ecosystem, and a community plugin market
-- Many leading enterprises are already using Nx to build the software you know and love

-## 10-Minute Nx Overview

-<iframe width="560" height="315" src="https://www.youtube.com/embed/mVKMse-gFBI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Why Monorepos?

 A monorepo is a single git repository that holds the source code for multiple applications and libraries, along with the tooling for them.